bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 It isn't completely clear what the exact translation of "ecclesiastes" should be, but it is rendered in English as "preacher" or "one who addresses an assembly."

 > The Hebrew word qōhelet is the Qal feminine  singular participle of the verb qāhal, meaning “to call,” “to assem-  ble.”
 Thus the nickname may allude to one who gathers an assembly  to address it or to one who gathers words for instruction.
-The femi-  nine participle is used elsewhere in the OT to refer to particular of-  fices or occupations (Ezra 2:55; Neh.
+The femi-  nine participle is used elsewhere in the OT to refer to particular offices or occupations (Ezra 2:55; Neh.
 7:57, 59).
 > The English title derives from the Septuagint (ekklēsiastēs) via the Latin Vulgate (Liber Ecclesiastes).
 The Septuagint translator(s) inter-  preted qōhelet to refer to a citizen of the assembly or ekklēsia.
 English  translations have traditionally translated qōhelet as “Preacher” (KJV,  RSV), which goes back to Luther’s translation of qōhelet as “der  Prediger.”[3]
 This translation is somewhat anachronistic, with its  overtones of the NT concept of the ekklēsia as the church.
-Qohelet’s  “office” is clearly identified in the epilogue (12:8–14) as that of a wise  man, but “preacher” is helpful in that it alerts us to the fact that Qo-  helet was wise and taught the people knowledge (12:10).
+Qohelet’s  “office” is clearly identified in the epilogue (12:8–14) as that of a wise  man, but “preacher” is helpful in that it alerts us to the fact that Qohelet was wise and taught the people knowledge (12:10).
 > Baker Commentary, p.
 20

 ## What is the message?
 Why is this negative book in the cannon?